Built in 1885, Still the Life of the Party

 Our Story

 Our story begins in 1885.
-The Grand Hotel was built by the Heard Brothers — intended to share the essence of McKinney as it does today.
-The original 14 rooms, Grand Ballroom, and Rick’s Chophouse occupied the original 15,000 square feet.
+The Grand Hotel was built by the Heard Brothers—intended to share the essence of McKinney as it does today.
+The original 14 rooms, Grand Ballroom, and Rick’s Chophouse occupied the original 15,000 sq. ft.
 Over the years, the Tower was added, expanding the hotel to 45 rooms.

 “To whom much is given, much will be required.
 Use your personal success as a platform to make the world a better place.”